-- 4.1 Helmets - 4.1.1 A helmet approved (Federation Internationale du Ski, FIS) for alpine ski racing or snowboarding racing is required on all forerunners and competitors in official training and competition for all ability levels in all events. - 4.2 Snowboards - 4.3 Attire/Uniforms - 4.3.1 Competitors are required to wear appropriate snowboard attire (snowboarding or skiing pants, jacket, gloves, etc.).
-The start official has discretion to prevent a competitor from starting until the appropriate correction(s) have been made. - 4.3.2 A competitor must use the same attire and equipment for divisioning and finals.
-Changes in attire (from a jacket to a speed suit for example), or in equipment (from a freestyle board to a race board), will result in disqualification.

-4.4 Ski Area

-4.4.1 The ski area shall provide ski patrol to oversee all medical needs and procedures for the events.
-In the case of medical volunteer participation, the ski area will coordinate the medical procedures.

-4.5 Ski Area Maintenance Tools

-- 4.5.1 The ski area shall provide adequate snow grooming and venue preparation tools for all events. - 4.5.2 For deteriorating snow conditions course maintenance tools (rakes, shovels, and chemicals to harden snow) will be used and are the responsibility of ski area.

-4.6 Gates and Poles

-- 4.6.1 Slalom, Giant Slalom and Super G gates consist of two poles: one outside pole and one stubby turning pole. - 4.6.2 Triangular banners must be placed at the bottom of the gate at snow level.
+- 4.1 Helmets - 4.1.1 A helmet approved by Federation Internationale du Ski (FIS) for snowboarding racing is required on all forerunners and competitors in official training and competition for all ability levels in all events.
+If an FIS helmet is not available, a helmet approved by ASTM F2040 or CE EN 1077 B for snowboarding racing is required. - 4.2 Attire/Uniforms - 4.2.1 Competitors are required to wear appropriate snowboard attire (snowboarding or skiing pants, jacket, gloves, etc.).
+The start official has discretion to prevent a competitor from starting until the appropriate correction(s) have been made. - 4.2.2 A competitor must use the same attire and equipment for divisioning and finals.
+Changes in attire (from a jacket to a speed suit for example), or in equipment (from a freestyle board to a race board), will result in disqualification. - 4.3 Ski Area - 4.3.1 The ski area shall provide ski patrol to oversee all medical needs and procedures for the events.
+In the case of medical volunteer participation, the ski area will coordinate the medical procedures. - 4.4 Ski Area Maintenance Tools - 4.4.1 The ski area shall provide adequate snow grooming and venue preparation tools for all events. - 4.4.2 For deteriorating snow conditions course maintenance tools (rakes, shovels, and chemicals to harden snow) will be used and are the responsibility of ski area. - 4.5 Gates and Poles - 4.5.1 Slalom, Giant Slalom, Parallel Giant Slalom, and Super G gates consist of two poles: one outside pole and one stubby turning pole. - 4.5.2 Triangular banners must be placed at the bottom of the gate at snow level.
 The short or turning side of the panel must be able to tear away from the pole with Velcro or other suitable fastening.
 For all events, panels shall be used.

-4.7 Course Layout and Equipment

-- 4.7.1 An auger or crow bar shall be made available for the course setter to set poles into the snow. - 4.7.2 Adequate protection for the start and finish areas shall be provided.
-Fencing and/or pop fencing may be used. - 4.7.3 Whenever possible, for safety reasons, the courses should be fenced off to be perceived by the skiing public as a self-contained racing venue.
-Additional fencing, snow fencing, and protective bagging are the responsibility of the ski area. - 4.7.4 Start and finish banners shall be used. - 4.7.5 Whenever possible, electric timing equipment, with back up system, shall be used.
+- 4.6 Course Layout and Equipment - 4.6.1 An auger or crowbar shall be made available for the course setter to set poles into the snow. - 4.6.2 Adequate protection for the start and finish areas shall be provided.
+Fencing and/or pop fencing may be used. - 4.6.3 Whenever possible, for safety reasons, the courses should be fenced off to be perceived by the skiing public as a self-contained racing venue.
+Additional fencing, snow fencing, and protective bagging are the responsibility of the ski area. - 4.6.4 Start and finish banners shall be used. - 4.6.5 Whenever possible, electric timing equipment, with backup system, shall be used.
 When this is not possible, handheld timing may be used.
-Gate judges shall be responsible for timing for the one-minute rule. - 4.7.6 Race courses for Snowboarding shall be staged in different venues from Alpine Ski racing.
+Gate judges shall be responsible for timing for the one-minute rule. - 4.6.6 Race courses for Snowboarding shall be staged in different venues from Alpine Ski racing.
 When this is possible, gates for Snowboarding will be used instead of Alpine Giant Slalom gates or Downhill gates.

-4.8 Public Address System
+4.7 Public Address System

-- 4.8.1 The public address system should be available for: - 4.8.1.1 Announcing competition staging and results. - 4.8.1.2 Announcing the competition event.

-4.9 Information Boards

-- 4.9.1 Start Order Board: Shall be located at the start and contain the skiers' start order, bib number, and other pertinent information. - 4.9.2 Result Board: Shall be located outside the finish area to post results and list skiers by name, start order, and bib number. - 4.9.3 General Information Board: Shall be located in close proximity to the racing venues, awards area, and lodge; and shall contain general information and announcements.
+- 4.7.1 The public address system should be available for: - 4.7.1.1 Announcing competition staging and results. - 4.7.1.2 Announcing the competition event. - 4.8 Information Boards - 4.8.1 Start Order Board: Shall be located at the start and contain the snowboarders' start order, bib number, and other pertinent information. - 4.8.2 Result Board: Shall be located outside the finish area to post results and list snowboarders' by name, start order, and bib number. - 4.8.3 General Information Board: Shall be located in close proximity to the racing venues, awards area, and lodge; and shall contain general information and announcements.